The truth about 3b pillar accounts

 Just like 3a life insurance, 3b life insurance comprises bad products.
 It is probably not impossible to make a good 3b life insurance product, but I have never encountered one.

 The first thing that is wrong with these life insurance products is that they are sold to people who do not need life insurance.
 Financial advisors in Switzerland will try to sell life insurance for any reason.
 Having kids, a house, or a spouse is enough to justify life insurance.
-But the immense majority of people do not need life insurance.
+But the vast majority of people do not need life insurance.

 Why are they sold so aggressively?
 Simply because financial advisors make large commissions on these products.
 This only is a good reason to be very careful with financial advisors.